Before- and After-School at C&C

 |

 In this hands-on class led by Margot Lippman, students will learn foundational fiber arts skills, including simple sewing, to design and create their own pieces—starting with a pillow or a bag.
 We'll also explore weaving and design techniques.
-It’s a fun, focused space where children can express their creativity while strengthening fine motor and artistic skills.
-Cost for the winter session: $490. |
+It’s a fun, focused space where children can express their creativity while strengthening fine motor and artistic skills. it is a super fun class where children can enjoy a quiet and productive space while honing their fine art and motor skills Cost for the spring session: $555. |

 | Community Roots (Service Club)* for VIIIs-XIIIs 4:00-5:00 p.m. |